ordo-pink/ordo/lib/maoka/readme.md

 At the end of the component declaration we return a thunk of a string representation of the `counter_state`.
 This thunk thing is very important, we'll discuss it in a second.

-Finally, we go get a div with an id of **app** and `Maoka.render_dom` our component there.
+Finally, we go get a div with an id of **app** and `MaokaDOM.render` our component there. `MaokaDOM` also requires a third argument that will create unique identifiers for Maoka components inside the current root.
 And that's it - if you create an HTML page with this `<div id="app"></div>` and refer to this script there, it will count af.

 Capital letters in component names are completely optional, btw.
 It's not react. 😏